Lean project management principles

 Work is visible on the tasks when desired, and the tasks have good granularity because the whole team can easily use the tool.
 I could go on, but this series is about the underlying principles and conditions of hardware development, so let’s get back to talking about the system we are trying to improve.
 If you would like to know more about Playbook and queue management, please do not hesitate to contact us.

-In the next post, Part 5 we looked at the enormous impact of resource overload and variability on product development systems.
+In the next post, Part 5 we look at the enormous impact of resource overload and variability on product development systems.

 Thank You and credit to Don Reinertsen who introduced us to the power of watching and managing the queues, and a great many of the points I will be making in this series.